Aliases for PCK2 Gene

 GeneCards Summary for PCK2 Gene

-PCK2 (Phosphoenolpyruvate Carboxykinase 2 (Mitochondrial)) is a Protein Coding gene.
-Diseases associated with PCK2 include pepck 2 deficiency and pepck deficiency, mitochondrial.
-Among its related pathways are PI3K-Akt signaling pathway and Metabolism.
+PCK2 (Phosphoenolpyruvate Carboxykinase 2, Mitochondrial) is a Protein Coding gene.
+Diseases associated with PCK2 include pepck 1 deficiency and pepck deficiency, mitochondrial.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include GTP binding and purine nucleotide binding.
 An important paralog of this gene is PCK1.

 UniProtKB/Swiss-Prot for PCK2 Gene